My wife Karen has always wanted to go Hot Air Ballooning since I can remember. Last Friday on her birthday she finally did.

 By now Karen had an inkling what was going on which made me more anxious to have it all come off without a hitch.
 She was awake at 3AM and me at 3:30AM to make the drive from the northside of Brisbane to Ipswich.
 We arrived at 5 o’clock roughly and parked, Karen’s excitement was now truly a joy to behold but what if I was late?
 What if it was 4:45AM?

 We bundled into the back of the Landcruiser which had been converted with seats along the side just on top of the floor.
-We drove to a football field in a park which Graeme had the keys to enter, Graeme has take off sites and landing sites all over the place that he has arranged to have access to – good relationships are important to his business.
+We drove to a football field in a park which Graeme had the keys to enter.
+The pilot and business owner has take-off and landing sites all over the place.
+He has arranged to have access to them and it became readily apparent that good relationships are important to the success of his business.

-When the balloon was ready we climbed into the basket using footholes on the side of it.
-The pilot radioed to nearby RAAF Amberley to get the all clear and then with the flames burning we ascended.
+When the balloon was ready we climbed into the basket using footholes on the side.
+The pilot radioed to nearby RAAF Amberley to get the all clear and then with flames burning we ascended.

 Graeme has 27 years experience in hot air ballooning having worked all over including Canada and France.
 He has the quiet confidence of a true professional who loves what he is doing but takes it seriously.
 It puts you at ease.